ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C08_Generics.md

 At runtime, this is just a normal class; Python doesn't prevent mixing types in the list, but the static typing helps you avoid those mistakes in your code.

 ### F-Bounded Polymorphism (Self types)

+TODO: Check that self types are introduced earlier, probably in "Using Types"

 Another scenario with recursive generics is when a class needs to use its own type as a `TypeVar`.
 This is sometimes called *F-bounded polymorphism* or self-referential generics.